-The greatest opportunity of Carlson's life came at fifteen, when he received a scholarship to attend Choate, one of the nation’s top preparatory schools.
-Years later, he would credit the school with changing the course of his life.
-He graduated from Williams College in Massachusetts in 1957 with a degree in history.
-He enrolled in graduate school at the University of Minnesota.
-It was in Minnesota that Carlson would realize his political ambitions.
+Arne Helge Carlson, born in New York City in 1934, grew up in poverty.
+At fifteen, he received a scholarship to Choate, one of the nation’s top preparatory schools, which he later credited with changing his life.
+He graduated from Williams College in Massachusetts in 1957 and entered graduate school at the University of Minnesota.

 Carlson plunged into politics with Hubert H. Humphrey’s 1959 presidential campaign.
 After Humphrey lost the Democratic nomination, Carlson switched parties.
 In his first campaign, he was elected to the Minneapolis City Council (1965).
 Three years later, he lost his challenge to Minneapolis Mayor Arthur Naftalin in a close race.
 Carlson then served eight years in the Minnesota House.
 In 1978 he was elected state auditor.

 In 1990 Jon Grunseth beat Carlson in the Republican primary, but allegations of impropriety led Grunseth to drop out.
 Less than a month before Election Day, Carlson, a moderate Republican, stepped in and beat incumbent Rudy Perpich.
 He went on to serve two terms.